willmark/img-canvas-helper/README.md

 Resizes an image where longest dimension is within maxdim
  * imgsrc - string path to image to crop
+ * width - integer length of longest width dimension for resized image
- * maxdim - number length of longest dimension for resized image
+ * height - integer length of longest height dimension for resized image
  * callback - callback function(
  *     result - boolean true on success
  *     data - canvas object on success, Error on failure